1910–1914 Aberdare Urban District Council elections: 1913 Aberdare Urban District Council election

 An election was held on 7 April 1913.
-In Gadlys, Thomas Lewis, recenly elected unopposed to Glamorgan County Council, lost his seat to Labour after Edmund Stonelake, who previously represeneted Blaengwawr, switched wards.
+In Gadlys, Thomas Lewis, recently elected unopposed to Glamorgan County Council, lost his seat to Labour after Edmund Stonelake, who previously represeneted Blaengwawr, switched wards.
 Lewis's defeat was attributed not only to a feeling that he could not effectively serve as a county and district councillor but also the fact that he was estranged from many of his fellow members at Ebenezer chapel, who refused to support him.